k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

 Fabric supports several types of Databases as System Database storage:

-* NoSQL distributed database, such as, Cassandra DB
+* NoSQL distributed database, such as Cassandra DB
   * Pros
     * Scalable
     * Distributed